ManCal70/AzureLabs/vsrx_2_nva_active_active_with_public_load_balancer/README.md

-# Azure Lab - 2 NVA Firewalls (Juniper vSRX) Active/Active + Azure Public LB & Floating IP
+# Azure Lab - Two Network Virtual Appliances (NVA) Firewalls (Juniper vSRX) in Active/Active design front ended by an Azure Public LB & Floating IP
 ### This design can be applied across multiple 3rd party NVA vendors.

 <b>In the following lab we will:</b>